Want to know more about ERP Optimization?

 An integrated payment solution streamlines not only the cash application process (with payments posting to the appropriate records automatically), but also the invoicing process.

-For instance, Versapay’s integrated payments solutions support click-to-pay invoicing.
+For instance, Versapay’s integrated payment solutions support click-to-pay invoicing.
 This allows you to automatically email a customer as soon as you create an invoice.
 Customers receive a secure link to where they can pay one or more invoices online.

 Integrated payments are also well-suited to today’s complex and diversifying B2B payment ecosystem.